covXtreme/covXtreme/README.md

 ```

 * `master` is the main branch of the code.
-* `develop` is where any bug fixes and testing will take place..
+* `develop` is where any bug fixes and testing will take place.

 ## User guide